Jim Beardall

 James Thomas Beardall (18 October 1946 – 13 February 2014) was an English footballer who played as a forward.

 Club career

-Born in Heywood, Greater Manchester, Beardall started his career with boyhood club Bury as an amateur, going as far as to reject a trial at Manchester United in favour of the club he supported.
+Born in Heywood, Greater Manchester, Beardall started his career with boyhood club Bury as an amateur, rejecting a trial at Manchester United in favour of the club he supported.

 He continued as an amateur before playing for Blackburn Rovers and Oldham Athletic as a professional.

 Personal life

-Beardall passed away in 2014, after suffering with dementia.
+Beardall died in 2014, after suffering with dementia.